eformsignen/eformsignen.github.io/help/chapter5.rst

-6. Check whether Form builder was installed properly by running MS Office (Word, Excel, PowerPoint).
+6. Check whether Form builder (MS Office add-in) was installed properly by running MS Office (Word, Excel, PowerPoint).
 If **OZ in Word/Excel/PowerPoint** is displayed as below, then it was installed properly.